19hours/sg-statutes/Acts/Income Tax Act.md

 45\.—(1) Where a person is liable to pay to another person not known to him to be resident in Singapore any interest which is chargeable to tax under this Act, the person paying the interest shall —

+(a) deduct therefrom tax —

+(i) where the person to be paid is an individual or a Hindu joint family, at the rate of 20%;

+(ii) where the person to be paid is any other person, at the rate of 18%; or

+(iii) where section 43(3) or (3A) is applicable to the person to be paid, at the rate specified in that provision,

-(a) deduct therefrom tax at the rate of 20% or the rate specified in section 43(3) or (3A), as the case may be, on every dollar of the interest; and
+on every dollar of the interest; and

+[Act 53/2007, wef Y/A 2008 & sub Ys/A:2007-ACT-53]

 (b) immediately give notice of the deduction of tax in writing and pay to the Comptroller the amount so deducted,